 The situation has changed, but the message hasn’t.
 God is now speaking to you.
-He could be talking to you or some other cblt leader saying, “You and all these people get ready to go into the land I’m promising to give to you.”
+He could be talking to you or some other discipleship leader saying, “You and all these people get ready to go into the land I’m promising to give to you.”
 You need to get ready to go into your land.
 There are still many areas in your province that you have not really claimed for God.
 “Get your supplies ready.”
 Make your ____________________.
 Help your team get ready for it.
 But don’t take too long about it.
 The time for action is now.
 The time for change is now.
 To live in the past is to fail in the present.
 Something drastically NEW has to happen.
 You need to go in!
 You have to conquer the whole land.

 Conclusion